-Specialist expertise: Catheter-based treatment of Congenital Heart Disease (including ASD and PFO closures), Cardiology, Interventional Cardiology, Cardiopulmonary Exercise Test (CPET), Heart Rhythm Disturbances including Atrial Fibrillation, Pacing and Syncope, Breathlessness, Heart Health, Heart Rhythm Disorders, Minimally Invasive Interventional Procedures for Heart Valves, Structural Heart Disease including PFO, ASD and the TAVI procedure.
+Specialist expertise: Catheter-based treatment of Congenital Heart Disease (including ASD and PFO closures), Cardiology, Interventional Cardiology, Cardiopulmonary Exercise Test (CPET), Heart Rhythm Disturbances including Atrial Fibrillation, Pacing and Syncope, Breathlessness, Heart Rhythm Disorders, Minimally Invasive Interventional Procedures for Heart Valves, Structural Heart Disease including PFO, ASD and the TAVI procedure, Heart Health.

 A small flap-like opening called the foramen ovale is in the wall between the right and left upper chambers of the heart.
 It is essential in the womb, but normally closes after birth.
 A patent foramen ovale (PFO) is a flap that didn’t close.